heltonx/FCC2P/README.md

 # FCC2P
-C/C++ program with several utilitary funcions, some of them low level.
+C/C++ program with several utilitary functions, some of them low level.